tom-galvin/tom-galvin.github.io/_posts/2015-02-19-coursework.md

 ## System.Drawing and GDI+

-Graphical drawing capabilities are a fairly intrinsic part of my project, with it being a graphical calculator.
+Graphical drawing capabilities are a fairly intrinsic part of my project, what with it being a graphical calculator.
 Luckily, the .NET framework sports a graphics system in the `System.Drawing` namespace which is fairly similar to the `java.awt.Graphics` class from which it was probably inspired.
 The system is a managed layer over the GDI+ API, which again limits portability to Windows, as the graphics device interface is another Windows-specific system.

 The API that the .NET Framework provides isn't all that bad.
 It supports enough features to get most jobs done - enough to render the visual part of my graphing calculator.